Your Market Force Style Indicator results:

 Market Force: The Next Level

-Now apply Market Force principles to leadership and team dynamics.
-This book helps individuals and interdependent teams accelerate projects and accomplishment.
+This book offers detailed insight into the principles of Market Force for leadership and team dynamics.
+It helps individuals and interdependent teams accelerate projects and accomplishment.

 -